(Last Updated on : 06/12/2018)

 South Indian Jewellery is all about richness, tradition, beauty and elaborateness and a generous assimilation of brilliant precious metals like gold, exquisite stones and a constellation of all that glitters.
 South Indian Jewelleries

 were created primarily in gold and were usually worn during traditional festivals

 History of South Indian Jewellery

-The initial references to the depictions of South Indian jewellery dates back to the mural paintings
+The initial references to the depictions of South Indian jewellery date back to the mural paintings

 of the Thiruvambadi shrine in the Shri Padmanabhaswami Temple

-also relates the use of South Indian jewellery in Vijayanagar
+reference to jewellery also relates to the use of South Indian jewellery in Vijayanagar

 .
 However, the jewellery of Mughal

 India has been studied much more extensively, thus, comparatively neglecting the jewellery forms of southern India.

 Illustrious designs and elaborate crafting make the South Indian Jewellery different from other traditional ornaments from other parts of India.
 The South Indian jewellery owes its influence to the temple jewellery